taw10/crystfel/doc/man/indexamajig.1.md

 **--mille-dir=dirname**
 : Write the Millepede-II data into _dirname_.

+**--max-mille-level=n**
+: Write the Millepede-II data up to a maximum hierarchy depth _n_.
+If _n_ is : 0, only the overall detector position can be refined.
+Larger numbers allow : finer-grained refinement.
+Set this to a large number (9 is high enough!)
+: to disable the limit, although this can make the Millepede-II files quite : large.

 **--wavelength-estimate=m** **--camera-length-estimate=m**
 : Some indexing algorithms need to know the camera length or the wavelength of : the incident radiation in advance, e.g. to prepare an internal look-up table.